This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 But I’ll repeat: the Creeper Trail was entirely my idea.

-The Virginia Creeper Trail is a 34-mile long bike ride in southwestern Virginia from the top of Whitetop Mountain to the town of Abingdon.
+The Creeper Trail is a 34-mile long bike ride in southwestern Virginia from the top of Whitetop Mountain to the town of Abingdon.
 The fact that it passes so close to two other states (North Carolina and Tennessee) is pretty cool in itself, but I was also intrigued by the trail’s history.

 Today’s Creeper Bike Trail runs on an old rail path, belonging to the Abingdon Coal and Iron Railroad in the 1880s.
 The US Forest Service secured the land in 1977 and began work to remove the old railroad tracks and turn it into a recreational area.